Wallethub/cjs2web/README.md

 node cjs2web <filename>

 Options:
-  -b, --basePath  base path to exclude from generated object names         [string] -p, --prefix    prefix to add to the generated object names              [boolean] -c, --combine   combines all transformed modules to one script output    [boolean] -i, --iife      wrap code in an immediately invoked function expression  [boolean] -o, --output    filename to write the generated output to                [string]
+  -b, --basePath  base path to exclude from generated object names                 [string] -p, --prefix    prefix to add to the generated object names                      [string] -c, --combine   combines all transformed modules to one script output            [boolean] -i, --iife      wrap code in an immediately invoked function expression          [boolean] -o, --output    filename to write the generated output to                        [string] -w, --watch     watch transformed files for change and automatically re-execute  [boolean]
 ```

 #### Combining and IIFE